-Former Day & Sons warehouse (HO1209) 401-405 Little Bourke Street, MELBOURNE
+Former Day & Sons warehouse (HO1205) 401-405 Little Bourke Street, MELBOURNE

-Date(s): 1911, 1936 modifications
+Grading: Significant Place type: Warehouse Date(s): 1911, 1936 modifications Survey Date: April 2016 Intactness: Good

 The former Day & Sons warehouse at 401-405 Little Bourke Street, was constructed in 1911 and extended in 1936.
 It is located on the south side of Little Bourke Street, with the east elevation to Kirks Lane.
 The face brick building has a rectilinear plan, and is of four storeys with a semi-basement, and rooftop elements at a small setback.
 It presents an asymmetrical façade to Little Bourke Street reflecting the different structural arrangements of the two building components.